SAMtoBAM/pggb_starship_pipeline/README.md

-# pggb_starship_pipeline
+# PGGB_starship_pipeline

 This pipeline uses currently public and currently in-house assemblies of principally Penicillium and Aspergillus species groups to generate genome graphs  <br />
-These genome graphs are then used to extract regions not present in at least 1 genome and extracts these Regions of Interest (ROIs) with a minimum size (currently 30kb)  <br />
+These genome graphs are then used to extract regions not present in at least 1 other genome <br />
+The candidate Regions of Interest (ROIs) are then merged (several steps) and the remaining regions are filtered for a minimum size of 30kb  <br />
-The regions are then annotated  <br />
+All the remaining regions are then annotated  <br />
-Following this a set of annotated features found in Starship specific genes are searched for within the proteins in order to extract ROIs with Starship-related genes (SRGs)  <br />
+Following this a set of annotated features found in Starship specific genes are searched for within the proteins in order to extract ROIs with Starship-related genes (SRGs), called here Starship-related regions (SRRs) <br />

 The Species groups were selected based on available long-read genomes, genetic distances and interest in relation to domestication (or as a control in the apparent absence of domestication) <br />
-Below is an example using a subset of the Fasciculata group in the Penicillium genus containing the species: solitum/crustosum, fuscoglaucum, biforme, caseifulvum and camemberti <br />
+Below is an example using a subset of the Fasciculata group in the Penicillium genus containing the species: solitum, crustosum, fuscoglaucum, biforme, caseifulvum and camemberti <br />
-This containined a total of 8 genomes (4 for solitum/crustosum and 1 for each other species) <br />
+This containined a total of 7 genomes (2 for solitum and 1 for each other species) <br />

+IMPORTANT <br />
-As input the genomes were named in the following format 'species.strain_genome.fa'.
-For example 'Psolitum.strain12_ASM1313803v1.fa' or 'Pcaseifulvum.ESE00019.fa' (in the absence of a current public genome identifier) <br />
+As input the genomes were named in the following format 'species.strain_genomeaccession.fa'.
+For example 'Psolitum.strain12_ASM1313803v1.fa' or 'Pcaseifulvum.ESE00019.fa' (in the absence of a current public genome accession) <br />
 More importantly, as this information is used downstream, the contig names were also modified in a similar format, 'species.strain_contig'.
 For example '>Psolitum.strain12_JAASRZ010000050' (using the public genome contig/scaffold label) or '>Pcaseifulvum.ESE00019_contig1' <br />

 # generate the genome graph and extract the ROIs
 ```
-##to generate the pggb environment I simply ran:
+##to generate the conda/mamba PGGB environment you can run:
 #mamba create -n pggb -c bioconda -c conda-forge pggb
 ##now everything is run in the pggb conda env
 conda activate pggb

-##First step essentially is to run pggb to generate the graph plus some stats etc
+##First step essentially is to run pggb to generate the graph plus some stats
 ##here we use a few modifable parameters (some are necessary to modify)
-## -n is essentially the number of genomes
+## -n is essentially the number of genomes (will limit the number of paths through a single node to this number therefore attempting to get one path per genome)
-## -s is the minimum alignment size so we select something over the generic Ty size of 6-7kb
+## -s is the minimum alignment size so ideally select something over the generic TE sizes, for this example it is ~6-7kb
 ## -p is the minimum identity...this one is hard to define due to the large distance between genomes...for this analysis is appears safe to go wide of your estimation to be safe
 ## -m asks for multiqc plots
 ## -S asks for some wfmash (the aligner) stats
-## -t is the number of threads during parellelised processes
+## -t is the number of threads to use during parellelised processes
-## -Y is a seperator to generate a sample name per path and this will then be used to avoid self-mappings; so in this case it will be the 'species.strain' name before the underscore '_' and therefore no within strain mapping (so we will use the underscore as the seperator)
+## -Y is a seperator to generate a sample name per path and this will then be used to avoid self-mappings; so in this case it will be the 'species.strain' name before the underscore '_' that will be given to all contigs from that strain and therefore no within strain mapping will be performed (so we will use the underscore as the seperator)

 ##just some variables for naming the output files etc
 combinedgenome="fasciculata_reduced_less.LR_combined.fa"
 combinedgenome2=$( echo $combinedgenome | awk -F ".fa" '{print $1}'  )
 ##set the number of genomes
-genomecount="8"
+genomecount="7"
-##set a max divergence beyond was is neccessary
+##set a max divergence beyond what is neccessary
 maxdist="75"
 threads="30"
 soption="30000"
 ##using default for the kmer size (tried increasing this to 29 as used in yeast examples but for more genome graphs with more diverged species this hindered alignment)
 k="19"
 ##manually selecting and combining the genomes here from a folder called genomes/fasciculata
-zcat genomes/fasciculata/Pcaseifulvum.ESE00019.final.renamed.fa.gz genomes/fasciculata/Pfuscoglaucum.ESE00090.final.renamed.fa.gz genomes/fasciculata/Pcamemberti.LCP06093.final.renamed.fa.gz genomes/fasciculata/Pbiforme.LCP05531.final.renamed.fa.gz genomes/fasciculata/Psolitum.LCP06249.final.renamed.fa.gz genomes/fasciculata/Psolitum.strain12_ASM1313803v1.renamed.fa.gz genomes/fasciculata/Psolitum.IBT25940_ASM2882975v1.renamed.fa.gz genomes/fasciculata/Pcrustosum.IBT35664_ASM2882740v1.renamed.fa.gz > ${combinedgenome}
+zcat genomes/fasciculata/Pcaseifulvum.ESE00019.final.renamed.fa.gz genomes/fasciculata/Pfuscoglaucum.ESE00090.final.renamed.fa.gz genomes/fasciculata/Pcamemberti.LCP06093.final.renamed.fa.gz genomes/fasciculata/Pbiforme.LCP05531.final.renamed.fa.gz genomes/fasciculata/Psolitum.strain12_ASM1313803v1.renamed.fa.gz genomes/fasciculata/Psolitum.IBT25940_ASM2882975v1.renamed.fa.gz genomes/fasciculata/Pcrustosum.IBT35664_ASM2882740v1.renamed.fa.gz > ${combinedgenome}
 ##index the combined genome file
 samtools faidx ${combinedgenome}
 ##nnow build the genome graph